Skip to main content

 Target groups Beneficiaries of a FPU aid who have finished a period of 9-month or higher, or those who have completed a period equal to or longer than nine months or resulting from the sum of the FPU grant and other grants or previous grants of a similar nature and whose period of study has been deducted from the calculation of the maximum duration of the FPU aid.
 Beneficiaries of a FPU aid who have completed a period equal to or higher than 24 months of the FPU grant or resulting from the sum of the FPU grant and other previous grants or aid of a similar nature, the period of which has been deducted from the calculation of the maximum duration of the FPU.

-Funding /Salary Stay EUR 25/day if the institution is in Spain and a maximum of EUR 50/day if it is abroad.
+Funding /Salary Stay A monthly maximum of 1 500 EUR, depending on the destination country.
 A maximum of EUR 1 500/month, as a supplement to the monthly aid of the Sub-Programme.

 Travel Up to EUR 600 in Spain; up to EUR 1 200 in the rest of the world.
 Up to EUR 600 in Europe.
 Up to EUR 1 200 in the rest of the world.